mghrear/Electron-Direction-Fitter/README.md

 # Electron-Direction-Fitter
-A convolutional neural network for determining the initial direction of a electron recoil
+A 3D convolutional neural network for determining the initial direction of a electron recoil.

-## 2D
-The 2D folder uses projected tracks and a 2DCNN implemented via keras

-## 3D
-The 3D folder uses on projected tracks and a 3D CNN implemented via keras

-explore_raw_data.ipynb:
+##explore_raw_data.ipynb:
 Exploratory jupyter notebook which demonstrates the following:
 1. Reading raw simulation finles
 2. Visualizing the raw simulation files